stb-tester/stb-tester/README.rst

 stb-tester uses gstreamer, an open source multimedia framework.
 Instead of a video-capture card you can use any gstreamer video-source element.
 For example:

-* If you run tests against a VM running the set-top box software instead of a physical set-top box, you could use the ??? gstreamer element to capture video from the VM's X Window.
+* If you run tests against a VM running the set-top box software instead of a physical set-top box, you could use the ximagesrc gstreamer element to capture video from the VM's X Window.

-* If your set-top box uses DirectFB, you could install the DirectFBSource??? gstreamer element on the set-top box to stream video to a TCPSource??? gstreamer element on the test rig.
+* If your set-top box uses DirectFB, you could install the (not yet written) DirectFBSource gstreamer element on the set-top box to stream video to a tcpclientsrc or tcpserversrc gstreamer element on the test rig.

 Instead of a hardware infra-red receiver + emitter, you can use a software equivalent (for example a server running on the set-top box that listens on